joelee2012/standalone-jenkins/README.md

 # Usage

-## standalon mode
+## start with docker-compose
-install docker compose and run `docker-compose up`
+install docker-compose and run `docker-compose up -d`, then access jenkins with http://localhost:8080